bettercss/components/libs/button-group/README.md

-# Button Group

-The `Button Group` library helps group a series of buttons together on a single line.
+<p class="u-text-emphasize">This library provides a base to group buttons together on a single line.</p>

-## Base

-##### .c-button-group

-Base container class for button group
+This library works great with the `button` library but can work without.

 ```html
 <div class="c-button-group">